modularity-group/config-advanced-user-roles/readme.md

 ---

-- adds additional role 'developer' as a copy of 'administrator' but without ability to update core or install/update plugins and themes. jusr activate
+- adds additional role 'developer' as a copy of 'administrator' but without ability to install and theme update themes.
+Update core or install/update plugins and themes is only allowed if `wp_get_environment_type() == 'development'`
 - adds additional role 'manager' as a copy of 'editor' but with additional caps: manage users, manage menus and manage privacy options
 - disallows non-admins to create or to uplevel administrator-users
 - register a custom capability 'manage_fields' to ACF for managing fields